 - When the tones are going higher – Take from them your listening.
 Tell them that you can’t hear them if they yells.

-If you want to see what are the winner for the 1st half of the 2016, you can see them here.
+If you want to see the winners for the 1st half of the 2016, you can see them here.

 Happy new year!